humdrum-tools/humdrum-documentation/guide/ch01/index.md

 -   **Visual display.** E.g., display a score beginning at measure 128;
-    output the libretto from Act II, Scene 5; print the string parts for the Coda \-- including the Roman numeral harmonic analysis.
+    output the libretto from Act II, Scene 5; print the string parts for the Coda &mdash; including the Roman numeral harmonic analysis.
 -   **Aural display.** E.g., play the bass trombone part slowly beginning at measure 70; play just the opening two measures from all of the works in a given repertory.